Verifying Integer Programming Results

 The use of split disjunctions allows us to consider branching and cutting under one umbrella.
-Many of the well-known cuts generated by MILP solvers can be derived as split cuts (see \cite{corjols}) and they are effective in closing the integrality gap in practice (see \cite{ricardo}).
-Branching typically uses only simple split disjunctions (where the $a$ above is a unit vector), although some studies have considered the computational performance of branching on general disjunctions \cite{impgendisj,gendisj,Ow01}.
+Many of the well-known cuts generated by \mip solvers can be derived as split cuts~\cite{corjols} and they are effective in closing the integrality gap in practice~\cite{ricardo}.
+Branching typically uses only simple split disjunctions (where the $a$ above is a unit vector), although some studies have considered the computational performance of branching on general disjunctions \cite{impgendisj,GamrathMelchioriBertholdGleixnerSalvagnin2015,gendisj,Ow01}.

-Recall that each branching performed splits the solution space into two subcases.
-At the end of a branch-and-bound (or branch-and-cut) procedure, each leaf of the branch-and-bound tree corresponds to one of the cases and the leaves together cover all the cases needed to be considered.
-Hence, if the branch-and-bound tree is valid, all one needs to look at are the LP results at the leaves.
+Recall that each branching splits the solution space into two subcases.
+At the end of a branch-and-bound (or branch-and-cut) procedure, each leaf of the branch-and-bound tree corresponds to one of the cases and the leaves together cover all the cases that need to be considered.
+Hence, if the branch-and-bound tree is valid, all one needs to look at are the \lp results at the leaves.

 Our proposal is to ``flatten'' the branch-and-bound tree into a list of statements that can be verified sequentially.
-Thus, our approach departs from the approach in \cite{TSP} and \cite{CGPP} which requires explicit handling of the branch-and-bound tree.
-The price we pay is that we can no longer just examine the leaves of the tree.
+Thus, our approach departs from the approaches in \cite{TSP} and \cite{CGPP}, which require explicit handling of the tree structure.
+The price we pay is that we can no longer simply examine the leaves of the tree.
 Instead, we process the nodes in a bottom-up fashion and discharge assumptions as we move up towards the root.
 We illustrate the ideas with an example.

 \begin{example} It is known that the following has no solution.